Porges/ways-to-play/src/games/aces-in-the-pot/index.md

 On each player’s turn they make one roll of both dice.
 For each {%dice 1%} thrown, they place one token in the pot.
 For each {%dice 6%} thrown, they pass a token to the next player on their left.
 Then they pass the dice to the next player.

 Play continues around the circle.
-Any players left without tokens drop out of the game and do not participate further.
+Any players left without tokens drop out of the game and do not participate further, unless they receive a token from the player on their right.

 Once there is only one token that is not in the pot, its owner makes three rolls.
 If they make three rolls without rolling any {%dice 6%}, they win the game.
 Otherwise, they pass the dice and token to the next player, who proceeds with their attempt.